I hate writing.

 Writing here is doubly difficult, because anyone can read it.
 I started this blog as a way of keeping track of ideas, inspirations and projects from different parts of my life, as my unruly interests kept spilling over the boundaries of more defined blogs (www.incidentaldruidry.wordpress.com and www.fromtheedges.wordpress.com).
 But it’s hard not to be conscious of potential readers.
 I spend so much time hiding different aspects of myself.
 I’m a pagan druid, a folklore enthusiast, an archivist, a bit of a muso, a depressive, a budding stitcher, a Welsh speaker, an amateurish linguist, a rambler… Without knowing who might be out there reading, how should I know which bits of me to hide?

 For 2017, I’ve set myself the challenge to be honest.
 The plan for this blog is to write about things which genuinely interest me, for their own sake, without worrying what people think (ha!).
-This is likely to include crochet, folklore, our new hometown, politics, songs, my newfound interest in SF and speculative fiction, poetry, random observations, Eurovision, the industrial revolution, and anything else for which I develop a sudden enthusiasm in the next 12 months.
+This is likely to include crochet, folklore, our new hometown, politics, songs, my newfound interest in speculative fiction, poetry, random observations, Eurovision, the industrial revolution, and anything else for which I develop a sudden enthusiasm in the next 12 months.
 If you’re reading this, hello!
 And thank you.
 If you’re not reading this, good, it’s a strictly non-compulsory activity.
 But writing it is turning out to be a very useful thing.